-Appendix A: Provisional Passive Sampler Partition Coefficients (K{PS}) for PCBs and PAHs
+Appendix A: Passive Sampler Partition Coefficients (K{PS}) for PCBs and PAHs

-Consensus polymer-water partition coefficients, K{PS} for PCBs and PAHs using the different passive sampling materials including PDMS, PE, and POM (Ghosh et al., 2014).
+Polymer-water partition coefficients, K{PS} , for PCBs and PAHs using the different passive sampling materials including PDMS, PE, and POM were published in proceedings from a workshop on passive samplers (Ghosh et al., 2014).
 K{PDMS} values are based on the PDMS film J-Flex SR-TF from Smedes et al. (2009) and are consistent with PDMS coated fibers reported by Hsieh et al. (2011) and DiFilippo and Eganhouse (2010).
 K{LDPE} values are from Smedes et al. (2009) and K{POM} values are from Hawthorne et al. (2011).
-Regarding log Kows, Specific sources of values are described in Tables A-1 and A-2.
+Regarding log Kows, specific sources of values are described in Tables A-1 and A-2.
 The uncertainty in the log K{OW} values is approximately a factor of two (i.e., 0.3 log units) from the different sources (e.g., Hilal et al. 2004; Mackay et al. 1992).
 When using the correlations between log K{OW} and log K{PS} discssued in Sections 2, 3 and 4 to generate new K{PS} values, it is important to use the same source of log K{OW} as used to derive the correlations.

-Table A-1.Provisional partition coefficients (K{PS}) for selected PCB congeners.
+Table A-1.Provisional partition coefficients (K{PS}) (mL/g) for selected PCB congeners.
 Log Kow values for PCB congeners are from Hawker and Connell (1988).
 Values reported are log mean ± log standard error.